 The incredible sight of Volcan Momotombo in Nicaragua

-I didn’t know much about Nicaragua before visiting, and had close to zero expectations about it.
-I ended up falling in love with it, with its incredible vibe, with its welcoming people, to the point that I have been there three times, and I have vowed to go again.
+Nicaragua is a fantastic country.
+It’s the kind of place you visit with close to zero expectations and end up falling in love with it, with its incredible vibe, with its welcoming people, to the point that you will want to go again and again.

-One thing I had no idea of before going, is that Nicaragua is known as the land of lakes and volcanoes.
-It isn’t by chance: there’s 19 active volcanoes scattered around the country.
-Of these, a few surround Leon, my favorite city in Nicaragua.
-Some are close to Granada, Nicaragua tourist hot spot.
+Nicaragua is known as the land of lakes and volcanoes.
+It isn’t by chance: there are 19 active volcanoes scattered around the country.
+Of these, a few surround Leon and some are close to Granada, Nicaragua tourist hot spot.
 And two make up Ometepe Island.

-Pretty much any time one looks around in Nicaragua, there is a volcano in sight.
-Eventually, whether one likes it or not, it is inevitable to get on a volcano.
+Pretty much any time you look around in Nicaragua, there is a volcano in sight.
+Eventually, whether you like it or not, it is inevitable to get on a volcano.
 I walked on the crater of volcano Masaya, not far from Granada, and explored the lava fields.
 I hiked Maderas, in Ometepe island.
-But it is Cerro Negro that gave me the most thrilling experience.
+But it is volcano boarding Cerro Negro that gave me the most thrilling experience.

 One of the many volcanoes of Nicaragua